Estate, Gift & Generation-Skipping Taxes Under the OBBBA

 - Starting in 2026, each child born in the U.S. is eligible to receive a one-time government contribution of $1,000 to a tax-advantaged account.

-- Parents and grandparents can contribute up to $5,000 per year per child (post-tax dollars), with no income phase-outs.
+- Total contributions may be made of up to $5,000 per year per child, with no income phase-outs.

 - The OBBBA expands the scope of tax-exempt distributions.
 Under the new provisions, 529 plan funds can now be used for educational expenses related to enrollment or attendance at elementary or secondary public, private, or religious schools.

-- The expanded list of eligible expenses includes tuition, curriculum and curricular materials, books, online educational materials, tutoring, educational classes outside the home, fees for standardized tests, advanced placement exams, college admission exams, dual enrollment fees, and educational therapies for students with disabilities provided by licensed professionals.
+- The expanded list of eligible expenses includes: tuition, curricular materials, books, online educational materials, tutoring, educational classes outside the home, fees for standardized tests, advanced placement exams, college admission exams, dual enrollment fees, and certain educational therapies for students.

 3. Changes to Charitable Deduction Rules.